opensafely-core/ehrql/GLOSSARY.md

 **Backend.**
 A class that translates between the table structure we present to the user (the ehrQL Tables) and the table structure in an EHR provider's database (the Database Tables).

-Each Backend is specific to an EHR provider and a Query Engine, which tells Data Builder how to talk to the kind of database used by the EHR provider.
+Each Backend is specific to an EHR provider and a Query Engine.
-For instance, the TPP backend uses the MSSQLQueryEngine, which knows how to connect to Microsoft SQL Server and speak Transact-SQL to it.
+For example, the TPP backend is specific to TPP (an EHR provider) and the MSSQLQueryEngine.

-A Backend is not required in order to connect to a database.
+A Backend is not required in order to connect to an EHR provider's database.
-If the structure of the database tables exactly matches the structure of the ehrQL tables, then there is no translation to be done.
+If the structure of the Database Tables exactly matches the structure of the ehrQL Tables, then no translation is required.
-In that case, we can query the database just be specifying the appropriate Query Engine.
+In this case, we query the EHR provider's database by specifying the appropriate Query Engine.

 **Dataset Definition.**
 Describes, using ehrQL, the EHR data to extract from a Backend.